nicofretti/ettore/README.md

 ## End2end tests

-#### Here is a list of the most important E2E tests that we have implemented, grouped by the class they belong to:
+#### Here is a list of the most important E2E tests that we have implemented, grouped by the class or section they belong to:

 - ### [Register](https://github.com/nicofretti/ettore/blob/dev/lessons/src/test/java/it/ettore/e2e/Register.java)